Langerz82/roguequest/README.md

 * Fixed a bunch of stability and gameplay bugs without hopefully creating new ones.
 * Achievements feature added.
 * Preliminary party system added.
 To create a party in chat enter /party [username], /leader [username], and you can leave the party in the menu >> social window.
+* Also improved some of the loading system, so it downloads and loads faster.
+For older users on Chrome press Ctrl+F5 to reload the cache.

 18/09/2023 - New Version.
 Various changes to re-factor of code, please report all bugs in Github issues, thanks.